n4demo/learn-to-containerise/docker-apps/linux/python-flask/readme.md

 9. From the keyboard to shut down the container (from first terminal): CTL C

-10. login to DockerHub
+10. Login to DockerHub from the terminal

 ```
 docker login --username node4demo -p my-password
 ```

-11. push the image to DockerHub - make sure you have built this image with the tag specified below
+11. Push (upload) the image to DockerHub - make sure you have built this image with the tag specified below

 ```
 docker push node4demo/python-flask:v1.0.0
 ```

-12. (Optional) Edit the python file so that the python web app is listening on port 5500 and the container can expose this port.
+12. (Optionally).
+Edit the python file so that the python web app is listening on port 5500 and the container can expose this port.
 Hint edit the app.py file.
 Now try and re-run the app so that in you browser it work at

 ```
 http://localhost:5501